Nyssa aquatica aka Swamp Tupelo

 Swamp Tupelo, Tupelo Gum, Water Tupelo

-How to care for Swamp Tupelo
+How difficult is it to take care of Swamp Tupelo

 Swamp Tupelo is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.